iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 For instance, your PE might have the IP address `10.18.0.4`, granting access to blobs via this address: `https://irom.blob.core.windows.net/`.

 However, it's not advisable to directly use this IP address in your applications.
 Since most services are protected with SSL encryption, the client needs to validate the resource name.
-Microsoft still utilizes its wildcard certificate for this purpose, which is issued to 'Common Name (CN) *.blob.core.windows.net' by 'Microsoft RSA TLS CA 02.'
+Microsoft still utilizes its wildcard certificate for this purpose, which is issued to `Common Name (CN) *.blob.core.windows.net` by `Microsoft RSA TLS CA 02`.

-As a result, attempting to connect via `https://10.18.0.4/`` will result in name validation failure.
+As a result, attempting to connect via `https://10.18.0.4/` will result in name validation failure.
 To avoid this, it's essential to use the original URL, ensuring that your queries go through the private endpoint."

 ```
 nslookup irom.blob.core.windows.net